1. Home

 • Associate Members

-Regular Members are those whose activities are compatible with those of the Association and make regular use of Association transmission facilities more than four hours per week.
+2. Regular Members are those whose activities are compatible with those of the Association and make regular use of Association transmission facilities more than four hours per week.

-Associate Members are those persons or organisations who are neither Founding, nor Sustaining, nor Honorary, nor Regular Members.
-This category includes all those individuals or organizations who are in some way allied or sympathetic to the aims or activities of the Association or may in some other way be deemed beneficial to the Association.
+3. Associate Members are those persons or organisations who are neither Founding, nor Sustaining, nor Honorary, nor Regular Members.
+This category includes all those individuals or organisations who are in some way allied or sympathetic to the aims or activities of the Association or may in some other way be deemed beneficial to the Association.

 NEXUS-IBA today